stevenvachon/broken-link-checker/README.md

 Will only check links with schemes/protocols mentioned in this list.
 Any others (except those in `excludedSchemes`) will output an "Invalid URL" error.

 ### options.cacheResponses
-Type: 'Boolean'
+Type: `Boolean`
-Default Value: 'false'
+Default Value: `false`
-When enabled, URL request results will be cached.
+URL request results will be cached when `true`.
 This will ensure that each unique URL will only be checked once.

 ### options.excludedSchemes
 Type: `Array`